Taiwan 2025 "Dinosaurs"

 ![]() |

-| There are two more stamps on the reverse side of the FDC, posted as registered letter to Germany on the day of issue. | The English name on the cover of the postcards set "Maximum Cards of Dinosaur Souvenir Sheet" is erroneous translation from Chinese.
-The postcards on the right are postcards with correspondent cancelled stamps of their reverse sides. | |
+| There are two more stamps on the reverse side of the FDC, posted as registered letter to Germany on the day of issue. | The English name on the cover of the postcards set "Maximum Cards of Dinosaur Souvenir Sheet" is an erroneous translation from Chinese.
+The postcards on the right are postcards with corresponding cancelled stamps on their reverse sides. | |

 References

-- Titanosaur: Wikipedia, Encyclopaedia Britannica,
+- Titanosauria: Wikipedia, Encyclopaedia Britannica, Paleobiology Database

-- Oviraptor: Wikipedia, Encyclopaedia Britannica,
+- Hadrosaurus foulkii: Wikipedia, Encyclopaedia Britannica